Preventive medicine · Dogs and cats

 How often should indoor cats be examined?

-Your pet deserves the best start, every year
+Your pet deserves attentive care, every year

 You will receive a cost estimate before any procedure.